Wonderfall/dockerfiles/nginx/README.md

-## wonderfall/boring-nginx
+## wonderfall/nginx

 ![](https://upload.wikimedia.org/wikipedia/commons/thumb/c/c5/Nginx_logo.svg/115px-Nginx_logo.svg.png)

 #### What is this?
-It is nginx statically linked against BoringSSL, with embedded Brotli support.
-Secured by default (no root processes, even the master one), it should be safe to use...
+It is nginx statically linked against LibreSSL, with the following modules embedded : ngx_brotli (Brtoli compression support) and headers_more.
+Secured by default (no root processes, even the master one), so it should be safe to use.

 #### Features
-- Based on Alpine Linux.
+- Based on Alpine Linux Edge.
-- nginx built against **BoringSSL**.
+- nginx built against **LibreSSL**.
+- nginx : Cloudfare's SPDY patch.
+- nginx : Cloudfare's dynamic TLS records patch.
 - nginx : securely built using hardening gcc flags.
 - nginx : HTTP/2 (+NPN) support.
 - nginx : Brotli compression support (and configured).
+- nginx : Headers More module.
 - nginx : no root master process.
 - nginx : AIO Threads support.
 - nginx : no unnessary modules (except fastcgi).
-- nginx : pcre jit enabled.
+- nginx : pcre-jit enabled.
 - nginx : optimized configuration.
 - ngxpasswd : generates a htpasswd file easily.
 - ngxproxy : generates a *proxy vhost* after asking you a few questions.